newsdev/nyt-elections-admin/README.md

 **NOTE**: This is substantially broken and will be in active development leading up to the November 3rd, 2015, general election.
 Use at your own risk.

 ## Bootstrapping
-our environment and install requirements.
+Our environment and install requirements.

 ```
 mkvirtualenv nyt-elections-admin
 git clone git@github.com:newsdev/nyt-elections-admin.git && cd nyt-elections-admin